-Faced with the accelerated growth of pollution due to inadequate waste management worldwide, Global Zero Waste, as a leading organisation in the development of international projects and standards of circular economy in the flow of materials, and Cercarbono, a multidisciplinary organisation and expert in the creation of programmes and initiatives to mitigate climate change in the voluntary carbon market, have formed a strategic alliance to jointly develop the Voluntary Programme on Circular Economy (VPCE), according to their Global Zero Waste and Cercarbono standards.
+According to the World Bank report entitled "What a Waste 2.0: A Global Snapshot of Solid Waste Management to 2050", the generation of waste worldwide will grow by 70 %, considerably increasing pollution if proper management of this waste is not carried out.
+Furthermore, as the UNEP warns (2023): humanity produces more than 2,000 million tonnes of solid urban waste, of which 45 % is not managed in controlled facilities.
+In this scenario, Global Zero Waste, as a leading organisation in the development of international circular economy projects and standards in the flow of materials, and Cercarbono, a multidisciplinary organisation and expert in the creation of programmes and initiatives to mitigate climate change in the voluntary carbon market, have formed a strategic alliance to jointly develop the Voluntary Programme on Circular Economy (VPCE), according to its Global Zero Waste and Cercarbono standards.
+This programme is a market-based instrument based on the carbon offset mechanism.

-This protocol defines the general conditions for the development of the VPCE, which is conceived as an international voluntary certification programme for circular materials1, in which the reduction and recirculation of materials is certified (see its classification in Section 4.2) through circular economy initiatives carried out in different sectoral areas.
+This protocol defines the general conditions for the development of the VPCE, which is conceived as an international voluntary certification programme for circular materials, in which the reduction and recirculation of materials is certified (see its classification in Section 4.2) through circular economy initiatives carried out in different sectoral areas.
 This programme contributes to meeting the targets of the Sustainable Development Goals (SDGs), adopted by the United Nations in 2015 as a universal call to end poverty, protect the planet and ensure that by 2030 all people enjoy peace and prosperity.
 SDGs 12 states that, to achieve economic growth and sustainable development, there is an urgent need to reduce the per capita "material footprint" by changing methods of production and consumption of goods and resources, linking industries, businesses, and consumers to recycling and waste reduction, and engaging all countries in building global solutions.